AdobeDocs/commerce-webapi/src/pages/rest/modules/inventory/link-stocks-sources.md

 ## Link stocks and sources

-If you specify a sales channel that is already assigned to another stock, Magento reassigns the sales channel from the previous stock to the current stock.
+If you specify a sales channel that is already assigned to another stock, Adobe Commerce reassigns the sales channel from the previous stock to the current stock.

 **Sample usage:**